Why a Trailing Dot in DNS Can Break Your Customers

 /etc/resolv.conffrom the pod'sdnsPolicyanddnsConfig(customnameservers,searches, andoptionsincludingndots).

 So the search list your code runs against can be a runtime decision made by the customer, completely invisible to you.
-You have even less basis than usual for assuming a name is fully qualified.
-A trailing dot hard-codes an assumption about a file you don't own, on a machine you don't own, generated by a system you don't control.
+You have even less basis for assuming a name is fully qualified.
+A trailing dot hard-codes an assumption about a file you don't own, on a machine you don't control.

 Where ndots comes in